SimonCropp/WinDebloat/src/actions.include.md

 #### Notes:

-* Removes Explorer "Give access to" context menu
+* Removes Explorer "Give access to" functionality.
+Both from the context menu and from the properties tab.

 ### Health Check